Best NFL Week 13 picks and predictions: Why we're backing these five underdogs

 - Monday, 8:15 p.m.
 ET (ABC/ESPN | Fubo, try for free)

 The Patriots enter Week 13 atop the AFC as the No. 1 seed in the conference and the first club to reach 10 wins on the year.
 While they were able to notch a ninth straight win over the Bengals last week, it came at a cost.
 The entire left side of their offensive line went down due to injury, and both left tackle Will Campbell and left guard Jared Wilson are expected to miss time, including Monday's contest.
 One of the strengths of New York this season has been its front, which is headlined by Brian Burns (13 sacks).
 With reserves set to man Drake Maye's blindside, there's an opportunity for Burns, Abdul Carter, and others to tee off and throw the Patriots offense off the track.
-If they can do that, it'll help whoever is under center for them (Jameis Winston or Jaxson Dart) stay within the spread.
+If they can do that, it'll help Jaxson Dart stay within the spread in his return to action.

 Rest of the bunch